Foaly/Foaly.github.io/_posts/2017-08-27-building-a-dj-booth.md

 On the second day we put on the roof.
 One of the people organizing the Tanzboden had got a hold of some metal sheets with old, beautiful poster on them.
 We used those to tile the roof.
-Eventough it worked and looked very nice in the end it was a pain in the ass to put them together.
+Even though it worked and looked very nice in the end it was a pain in the ass to put them together.
 They were all slightly different sized and we wanted to arrange them in such a way that they would overlap so rain would flow down the roof without getting in.
 Also we had to put in a night shift, because a thunderstorm was approaching that night and we wanted to get the booth dry before it hit.
-The thunderstrom was pretty bad, but the roof held perfectly and even the sofa stayed completely dry!
+The thunderstorm was pretty bad, but the roof held perfectly and even the sofa stayed completely dry!

 ![The roof is on!][roof]